Understanding DSLR camera lenses (Abbreviations & markings)

-Some lens markings are about manufacturer branding, defining more range or a lens that’s built to higher standards than another, others are to do with the optics themselves, and to highlight specific technologies used in the lens construction.
+Some lens markings are about manufacturer branding, defining more range or a lens that’s built to higher standards than another, others have to do with the optics themselves and to highlight specific technologies used in the lens construction.

 - AF = Autofocus, nearly all lenses have this feature

 - AF-S = auto focus-silent, this feature on Nikon lenses that use a silent motor to control the autofocus.

 - AL = aspherical lens, all camera lenses are made up of a number of individual lenses or elements, many of these elements are less rounded & are used in some types of lenses to help minimize chromatic aberration.